-Date: November 5, 2016
+Date: December 5, 2016

-LUMBER INDUSTRY FIRST: NEW WOOD SPECIES INTRODUCED More Than Half of Norway Spruce Inventory Located in New York
+LUMBER INDUSTRY FIRST: NEW WOOD SPECIES INTRODUCED

-(Cumberland, ME) - Momentous news from the U.S. lumber industry: Effective immediately, Norway Spruce becomes the first major U.S.-grown, fully tested, softwood species to be tested and approved for construction use since the lumber testing process began in the 1920s.
-Norway Spruce was approved for use by the American Lumber Standard Committee (ALSC) on October 20, 2016.
+(Cumberland, ME) - Momentous news from the U.S. lumber industry: Effective immediately, Norway Spruce becomes the first major U.S.-grown, Norway Spruce is the first new, major, U.S.-grown, softwood species to be fully tested for strength values since the initial process for assigning design values began in the 1920s.
+Norway Spruce was approved by the American Lumber Standard Committee (ALSC) on October 20, 2016.
 Complete information on Norway Spruce may be found at www.nelma.org/norwayspruce.

-The Northeastern Lumber Manufacturers Association (NELMA), the lumber grading agency for the Northeast, announced today that Norway Spruce will join the already-existing SPFs (spruce-pine-fir south) grading category, indicating the wood is approved for home construction applications such as wall studs, floor and ceiling joists, and industrial applications.
+The Northeastern Lumber Manufacturers Association (NELMA), the lumber grading agency for the Northeast, announced today that Norway Spruce will join the already-existing SPFs (spruce-pine-fir) grading category, indicating the wood is approved for home construction applications such as wall studs, floor and ceiling joists, and industrial applications.

 "This is a momentous occasion for the lumber and building industries," said Jeff Easterling, president of NELMA.
-"The testing of a new species of this volume hasn't happened in almost a century, and it's been an exciting year as NELMA has worked to shepherd Norway Spruce through the approval process that allows it to be used as a mainstream construction material."
+"The addition of a new species hasn't happened in almost a century, and it's been an exciting year as NELMA has worked to shepherd it through testing and bring it into the mainstream."